-Pedro Lemebel and Camilo Catrillanca.
+Pedro Lemebel & Camilo Catrillanca.

 Pedro Lemebel and Camilo Catrillanca were two prominent mapuche-descendents person.